This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this easy apple dumpling recipe, check out our Leftover Ingredients Recipe Finder.

-We love using our homemade pie crust for this recipe, but store-bought works perfectly too.
+We love using our homemade mini pie crust for this recipe, but store-bought works perfectly too.
 Here’s a closer look at the ingredients used:

 Pie Crust Ingredients

-- Ice Water: Helps bring the dough together.
+- Ice Water: Helps bind the dough.

 Apple Dumpling Ingredients

-- Cinnamon: Adds warmth and a touch of spice.
+- Cinnamon: Adds warmth and spice.

 Recipe Variations